pnuu/fmiopendata/wfs.md

 ## ECMWF weather forecast for observation stations as multipointcoverage.

 This stored query fetch ECMWF weather forecast for observation stations in Finland.
-The forecast is returned as multipointcoverage form.
+The forcast is returned as multipointcoverage form.
 By default, forecast is returned for the next 36 hours.

 * Query ID: `ecmwf::forecast::surface::obsstations::multipointcoverage`
 * Available arguments: